Lathika-Kumar/Lathika-Kumar/README.md

 ## 🚀 About Me

-- 🎓 Artificial Intelligence and Data Science Student
+- 🎓 Computer Science / Software Engineering Student
 - ☕ Working with **Java and Python**
 - 🧩 Practicing **Data Structures & Algorithms**
 - 🟨 Working with **JavaScript**